04-Distributions

 Difference between sample and confidence intervals

-• sample interval: characterizes the distribution of the data from the parameters of the sample (e.g. mean, standard deviation)
+• prediction interval: characterizes the distribution of the data from the parameters of the sample (e.g. mean, standard deviation).
+It estimates the range where a single, future observation will likely fall.

 • standard deviation \(s_x\) measures the variability of the original data